 Children are identified as having Special Educational Needs if their progress has slowed or stopped and the classroom interventions put in place do not enable improvement.
 Once this occurs we set specific targets with focused interventions which help to support their development, accelerate progress and aim to close the gap with their peers.
 At this point the child is listed on the ‘SEND register’.
 At Dale, parents will be invited to discuss and review targets with the child’s class teacher, three times a year, as part of the normal parent evening appointment system.
 As children are at Stonehill for a shorter amount of time and the pace of change is much quicker, targets will be shared each half term.
 Pupils who receive enhanced support through outside agencies will have a Multi Element Plan setting targets (as needed) in the areas of Medical/ Social/ Care needs, Educational needs and Behavioural needs.
 Parents of these children will be invited to an annual meeting during the Summer term with the Inclusion Managers to monitor progress and plan for the year ahead.

-One of our School Inclusion Managers holds the National SENCo Award: together they coordinate support for children with additional needs throughout the school and nursery.
+Our School Inclusion Manager is working towards the National SENCo Award: he coordinates support for children with additional needs throughout the school and nursery.
 Members of staff have received training on supporting pupils with additional needs.
 Some members of staff have received additional training in manual handling, epilepsy awareness, and the use of epi-pens.